google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 {% endraw %}

 You can copy and paste the above file and pruning should just work.
-But here is where the killer feature offered by `storage-repo`, `storage-repo-branch`, and `storage-repo-branch-coverage`.
+But here is where `storage-repo`, `storage-repo-branch`, and `storage-repo-branch-coverage` come in handy.

 If `storage-repo` is set and `storage-repo-branch-coverage` is "gh-pages" (the default), then coverage reports can be viewed at